Visualization of copper in normal (top row) and mutant (bottom row) zebrafish brains. Image by Tong Xiao, Chang lab.

 The Neuroscience PhD Program grants PhDs only.
 We do not offer a master’s degree.
 Applications are accepted in fall for the class entering in August of the following academic year.

 Visit the Berkeley Graduate Division website to apply.
-Applications are accepted from September 15th through November 30th for admission the following year.
+Applications are accepted from mid-September through the end of November for admission the following year.

 Please read all pertinent information on the program and application requirements before you start the application process.
 Most questions are answered in these online materials.